skyway bridge articlesnon-jumper skyway articles, 2000 - 2015.

 We asked if you thought the money was worth it or wasted.
 Here are the results of our poll:

-(with so many people generally freaking out just crossing the bridge, imagine zero lights on at night. there is far too much money being wasted on so many stupid programs, we think keeping the lights on this structure is fine. the cost to light the bridge is likely paid for by one day's collected tolls per year. definitely worth it.)
+(with so many people generally freaking out just crossing the bridge, imagine zero lights on at night. there is far too much money being wasted on so many stupid programs, we think keeping the lights on this structure is fine. the cost to light the bridge is likely paid for by one day's collected tolls per year. definitely worth it.) update: state goes into disco mode.

-|02.25.13: Book documents Sunshine Skyway history.|
+|02.25.13: Book documents Sunshine Skyway history.

 "It's a story that highlights inventors and investors' attempts to connect the isolated peninsula of Pinellas with the rest of Florida's West Coast," Sitler said.